Aschwins/vps-setup/README.md

 After the script finishes, run `gh auth login` to authenticate the GitHub CLI.

 You can verify the firewall status with `sudo ufw status` and review SSH daemon settings with `sudo sshd -T`.
+Check the reverse proxy setup with `sudo nginx -t` and `systemctl status nginx` (or `curl -H "Host: improvlib.com" http://127.0.0.1`) while the `improvlib_app` container publishes port `8000`.
 Ensure you have an alternate console or active SSH session before hardening SSH in case you need to revert.